You can manage images, documents, videos and other web content from within Nucleus. Some modules have controls

 Navigate to a folder by clicking its link in the display.
 Navigate back a level by clicking the

 Upload File button to upload a file.
 Some file system providers (like Azure Blob Storage)

 do not allow you to upload files to the root folder.
 If the upload button is disabled, you will need to create a sub-folder and

 For security reasons, Nucleus restricts the file types that you can use.
 You can't upload files with an extension that is not in the "allowed" list.
 File contents are validated against a list of known "signatures", so your file content must match its extension.
+This applies to single file uploads, and to the files within a zip, if you have chosen the upload option which un-zips the zip file contents automatically (if any files in the zip are invalid, they are skipped, and the rest of the files are un-zipped).
 If you use external file management tools to copy a file with a restricted file extension to your file system, Nucleus will not display the file.
 If you need to support file types that aren't in the default approved list, your system administrator can modify the Nucleus configuration files which control which file types are allowed.